pearwpi/EdgeFlowNet/README.md

 python wrapers/run_train.py --dataset FC2 --dataset_path <FC2_dataset_path>
 ```

+## Blender Scenes:
+You can find the blender scenes and corresponding assets used in the paper in `blender` folder

 ## Publication:
 If you find our work useful please do cite us as follows: